disney-songs-in-french-lyrics

 Who among us doesn’t love the songs from “Tarzan?”
 The fact that Phil Collins also sings all of the French versions is the cherry on top!

-“Je veux savoir” has lots of good French grammar lessons in it, like a heavy load of imperative sentences.
+“Je veux savoir” has lots of good French grammar lessons in it, including many imperative sentences.
 The repeated lyrics montre-les-moi (show them to me) and apprends-moi (teach me) are perfect examples of this.

 The song also calls attention to the appropriate use of direct objects, like in the phrases je le ferais (I would do it) and montre-les-moi (show them to me).

-We all admire Meg’s spunk in “Hercules,” and this is my personal favorite song from the whole movie.
+We all admire Meg’s spunk in “Hercules,” and this is a favorite of many great songs from the movie.

 Additionally, you’ll continue your lesson in direct objects with lines like “je ne le dirai” (“I will not say it“) and “tu l’aimes et c’est normal” (“you like him and that’s normal”).